Provincial Forest Envirothon

 Interested students form five-person teams and begin to review and study the resources offered on the following pages:

-Each page includes a Learning Expectations and Outcomes page that clearly defines what areas, concepts and topics students are required to know in each field.
+Each page begins with the Learning Expectations and Outcomes to clearly defines what areas, concepts and topics students are required to know in each field.

 Student work as a team and on their own time to prepare for the annual competition.
 Teachers act as mentors and facilitators but they do not teach the program.